onino-js/NEAT/documentation/neat-implementation.md

 disabled, so the connection that it specifies (between nodes 2 and 4) is not expressed in the phenotype._

+This leads to the following definitions :

 ```
 Object: Genome
 properties:
     - One collection of NodeGenes.
     - One collection of ConnexionGenes.
+    - The corresponding Phenoype object

 Object: ConnexionGene
 properties: